-Ensure that any dust covers or waterproofing materials are placed back on the unit when you’ve done.
-Try not to stretch the wires when removing or refitting – in an older car, the wiring will become brittle and non-flexible over time, giving them a tug could create connection problems, perhaps damage a joint.
+Ensure that any dust covers or waterproofing materials are placed back on the unit when you’ve done it.
+Try not to stretch the wires when removing or refitting.
+In an older car, the wiring will become brittle and non-flexible over time.
+Giving them a tug could create connection problems and perhaps damage a joint.

-With halogen bulbs, it’s very important that you don’t touch the glass element, as oil from you skin can lead to premature failure, and while LED bulbs don’t suffer from that particular problem, you could be leaving greasy fingerprints on the bulb which may show up when they’re illuminated.
+With halogen bulbs, it’s very important that you don’t touch the glass element.
+The reason for this is oil from your skin can lead to premature failure.
+While LED bulbs don’t suffer from that particular problem, you could be leaving greasy fingerprints on the bulb which may show up when they’re illuminated.

-Always ensure that the bulb is fitted the correct way round – I’ve seen countless vehicles with the bulb fitted incorrectly, leading to a beam pattern that’s just way off and not actually helping with illuminating the road.
+Always ensure that the bulb is fitted the correct way round.
+I’ve seen countless vehicles with the bulb fitted incorrectly.
+It leads to a beam pattern that’s just way off and not actually helping with illuminating the road.

-I shouldn’t really finish this review without explaining the importance of fitting an electrical relay if you’re set on fitting lots of extra lights to your vehicle, because it could just save you a lot of time, money and expense in the long run.
+I shouldn’t really finish this review without explaining the importance of fitting an electrical relay if you’re set on fitting lots of extra lights to your vehicle.
+It could just save you a lot of time and money in the long run.

-What I’ve listed here is a selection of lights and bulbs that could be fitted to pretty much any car without modifications, providing you’re only using the one set, the choices work out to what are you actually going to use them for?
-Putting money aside, I wouldn’t necessarily say that the Rigid Industries lights are better than the Nilights for example, unless I specifically wanted to use them just on the highway.
+What I’ve listed here is a selection of lights and bulbs that could be fitted to pretty much any car without modifications.
+As long you’re only using the one set, the choices work out to what are you actually going to use them for?
+Putting money aside, I wouldn’t necessarily say that the Rigid Industries lights are better than the Nilights.
+That is unless I specifically wanted to use them just on the highway.